-- 1. Development team, local municipal staff and Regional staff must attend a pre-application meeting prior to the formal submission of the intent to participate in the Program.
-This meeting is to discuss the eligibility and program requirements. - 2.
-Local municipality submits a letter supporting the proposal in principle which confirms the following (Refer to the "Forms and Administrative Details" Chapter Three under Section 1.0 Local Municipal Confirmation Letter Requirements): - The local municipality supports the application to enroll in the Program. - The local municipality will formally circulate all site plan applications and draft plan of condominium applications (including a full set of drawings), involving lands subject to this Program to York Region for comments. - All developments subject to this Program shall not receive exemption from the draft plan of condominium approval process and shall require a condominium agreement.
+- 1. The development team, local municipal staff and Regional staff must attend a pre-application meeting prior to the formal submission of the intent to participate in the Program.
+This meeting is to discuss eligibility and program requirements. - 2.
+The local municipality submits a letter supporting the proposal in principle which confirms the following: - The local municipality supports the application to enroll in the Program. - The local municipality will formally circulate all subdivision and/or site plan applications (including a full set of drawings), involving lands subject to this Program to York Region for comments. - All developments subject to this Program shall not receive exemption from the draft plan of subdivision approval process and shall require a subdivision agreement.